-Each method of home food preservation results in an extensively long shelf life for the stockpiled food, providing the it’s both preserved and stored properly.
+Each method of home food preservation results in an extensively long shelf life for the stockpiled food, providing that it’s both preserved and stored properly.

 Generally, both freeze dried food and dehydrated food will keep as long as water bathed, pressure canned, and smoked food – likely longer.

-Freeze dried food that has been stored in a Mylar pouch has been know to remain safely edible for at least 10 years when processed by a residential machine.
+Freeze dried food that has been stored in a Mylar pouch has been known to remain safely edible for at least 10 years when processed by a residential machine.